mystery-forever/yogify/README.md

-# Yoga-82 Pose Classification
+# Yoga-82 Pose Classification with MediaPipe & Deep Learning

-This repository provides a complete pipeline to download, process, and train classification models on the **Yoga-82 dataset**.
-It includes utilities for building both a **mini dataset** (15 selected poses) and a **full dataset** (82 poses), along with corresponding TensorFlow models.
+This project provides a complete pipeline for building a yoga pose classification system using the **Yoga-82 dataset**, the **MediaPipe pose detection toolkit**, and **TensorFlow-based deep learning models**.

+We utilize **MediaPipe** for extracting body landmarks from yoga images and videos, which are then used as features for training pose classification models.
+The project supports both a full-scale model trained on all 82 yoga poses and a lightweight mini model trained on 15 selected poses.

 ---

+## 🔧 Built With

+- 🧠 TensorFlow – for training deep learning classification models
+- 🧍 MediaPipe – for real-time human pose landmark detection and preprocessing
+- 🗂️ Python – for dataset downloading, cleaning, and file handling
+- 📊 Matplotlib & scikit-learn – for model evaluation and metrics

 ## 📁 Repository Structure
 Yoga-82/